Ramshreyas/eosio.nft/README.md

                       asset quantity,
                       string memo);

-	/// @notice Sets owner of the token as a ram payer for stored data.
+	/// @notice Burns 1 token with specified "id" owned by account name "owner".
-	/// @param payer Account name of token owner
+	/// @param owner Account name of token owner
 	/// @param id Unique ID of the token to burn
 	ACTION burn(name owner,
                   id_type token_id);

-	/// @notice Burns 1 token with specified "id" owned by account name "owner".
+    /// @notice Sets owner of the token as a ram payer for stored data.
-	/// @param owner Account name of token owner
+	/// @param payer Account name of token owner
-	/// @param id Unique ID of the token to burn
+	/// @param id Unique ID of the token
     ACTION setrampayer(name payer,
 			   id_type id);

     /// Structure keeps information about the balance of tokens
 	/// for each symbol that is owned by an account.
 	/// This structure is stored in the multi_index table.
         TABLE account {